A Family of 3rd and 4th Generation Barnwrights.

 Sam Stitt III is the founder of Great Lakes Barn Preservation, LLC.
 He earned an Associates Degree in Marketing and Management in 1981 from Muskegon Community College.
 He is a licensed builder.
 Sam III has served two tours in Vietnam with a Navel Construction Battalion.
-Preserving barns is not only Sam’s professional business but also his love and passion.

 Peggy Stitt is the co-founder and financial analyst.
 She holds a Bachelors of Science in Accounting from Ferris State University.
 She is a licensed builder.
 Peggy has been involved with every project from start to finish.
 Peggy is enthusiastic and devoted to preserving timber frame barns.